Career Guide

 Game Warden in California — 2026 Career Guide

 Game wardens in California are sworn law enforcement officers who enforce wildlife, hunting, fishing, and natural-resource laws under the California Department of Fish and Wildlife, Law Enforcement Division.
 California is the highest-paying state for game wardens at a $89,020 mean annual wage.
-Game wardens in California earn a mean annual wage of $89,020 ($42.80/hour), according to BLS OEWS May 2023 data for SOC 33-3031.
-That is $28,640 above the national median of $60,380 — a 47% premium for California wardens.
+Game wardens in California earn a mean annual wage of $89,020 ($42.8/hour), according to BLS OEWS May 2023 data for SOC 33-3031 — $28,640 above the national median of $60,380, a 47% premium.
 The BLS counts 280 fish and game wardens employed in California.
+The role's character here is 28-million-acre patrol range spanning Sierra backcountry, Sacramento Delta, and 840-mile coastline.

-Written by the WardenTools Research Team.
+Written by the WardenTools.
 Salary data from BLS OEWS May 2023.
 Requirements sourced from the California Department of Fish and Wildlife, Law Enforcement Division.
 This is career information — verify current standards with the agency before applying.

 California Game Warden Salary

 For comparison, the national mean wage across all 6,290 U.S. fish and game wardens is $61,120, and the national median is $60,380 (BLS OEWS May 2023).
-California wardens rank among the higher-paying states for this profession.
+California wardens rank above the U.S. midpoint.
 Actual pay depends on experience, rank, and whether the warden is state- or federally-employed.

 Related: Game warden salary overview · Best states for game wardens